faryabib/faryabib.github.io/people.md

 * [Gregory Schwartz](https://github.com/GregorySchwartz) joined the lab after his doctoral training at the Drexel University.
 Gregory interests lies in developing computational methods to integrate and interrogate high-dimensional experimental data sets using graph theory and machine learning.
 Dr. Schwartz research has been support by NIH T32 Immunobiology of Normal and Neoplastic Training Grant.

-* Jingru Zhao is a Cell and Molecular Biology PhD student.
+* [Jingru Zhao](https://twitter.com/JingruZhao4) is a Cell and Molecular Biology PhD candidate.
 She works on optical mapping of genome folding in breast cancer.

 * [Aanchal Mongia](https://github.com/aanchalMongia) joined the lab after her doctoral training at the IIIT Delhi.
 Aanchal develops machine learning algorithms for the analysis of spatial genomics data.

 * Ashkan Bigledi joined the lab as a PhD student after his training in bioinformatics at Harvard.
 Ashakan is specialized in developing clinical sequencing workflows and researches pathogenic mutation prioritization.

-* David Wilkes joined the lab after his undergraduate studies in biology at Penn State Abingron.
-In addition to managing the lab, David is pursuing his Master's degree in cell biology at the Jefferson University.
+* Emily Ferrari manages the lab and studies role of long non-coding RNAs in breast cancer.
+Emily joined us after studying Lamb-Shaffer Syndrome at Lefebvre Lab at CHOP.
+Emily received a B.A. in Biology from Swarthmore College in 2019, where she conducted research on long non-coding RNAs in human cells and their role in cancer progression.

 * Brent Perlman is UPenn Vagelos Scholar undergraduate.
 Brent studies impact of transcription factors on loop extrusion.